rwxrob/boost/README.md

 1. How Does Linux Work?
 1. When and How Should I Install Linux?

-## <a id=day4> Day 4: Get on the Terminal
+## <a id=day4> Day 4: Get on a Mac, Windows, or Linux Terminal

 [📺 Unedited Video](https://youtu.be/GlpSi2LW4_Y?list=PLrK9UeDMcQLre1yPasCnuKvWvyXKzmKhW)

-**Mac:** Open and Configure a Mac Terminal
-**Windows:** Install and Configure Modern Windows Terminal
-**Linux:** Open and Configure a Linux Terminal
+1. Know What a *Terminal* Is
+   1. Terminal Emulators Replaced Teletype Machines
+1. Know Why Humans are Generally Faster on Terminal
 1. What's the Difference Between TUI and CLI?
-1. Terminal Emulators Replaced Teletype Machines
-1. The Terminal is Different Than Command Line Shell
-1. Should I install Git-Bash on Windows?
 1. What about Alacritty/Kitty or ...?
-1. My Favorite Theme: GruvBox
+1. If Mac or Linux:
+   1. Open and Configure a Terminal
+1. If Windows:
+   1. Install and Configure Modern Windows Terminal
+   1. Install WSL2
-1. Can't I just use VSCode on Windows?
+   1. Can't I Just Use VSCode on Windows?
-1. Why not just use Vim plugins with VSCode?
-1. What about WSL2 on Windows?
+1. Consider a Good Theme, Like GruvBox or Solarized

 ## <a id=day5> Day 5: Learn About Containers and Get Docker